yikza/puzzle/README.md

 ## INSTALLATION

-Your can complied use aardio , Or just download the exe at https://github.com/hook747/puzzle/blob/master/Publish/puzzle.exe?raw=true
+Your can complied use aardio

 ## DEMO